Amid rise in "ghost guns" in Colorado, ATF makes historic rule changes on gun sales

 "Ghost guns" — or guns that are pieced together at home, lacking a serial number — are becoming increasingly common in Colorado and the U.S. Last year, nearly 20,000 ghost guns were confiscated in criminal investigations around the country, according to the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Denver Police data shows ghost guns are turning up more frequently in the Mile High City, too.
-Denver Police confiscated 166 guns without serial numbers last year, and so far this year, police have confiscated 108.
+Denver Police confiscated 166 guns without serial numbers last year during criminal investigations, and so far this year, police have confiscated 108.

 In April, President Joe Biden announced new regulations that will treat ghost guns — which can be made from parts bought online or with 3D printers — like any other firearms sold in the U.S.